russelljjarvis/ScienceAccessibility/paper.md

 In the age of growing science communication, this tendency for scientists to use more complex language can carry over when writing in more mainstream media, such as blogs and social media.
 This can make public-facing material difficult to comprehend, undermining efforts to communicate scientific topics to the general public.

-While readability tools, such as Readable (https://www.webfx.com/tools/read-able/) and Upgoer5 (https://splasho.com/upgoer5/) currently exist to report the complexity of a single document, these tools are unable to provide more context to this metric beyond a single numerical value (e.g. grade level, number of complex words).
+While readability tools, such as Readable (https://www.webfx.com/tools/read-able/) and Upgoer5 (https://splasho.com/upgoer5/) currently exist to report on readability of text, they report the complexity of only a single document.
 In addition, these tools do not address complexity in a more academic-type setting.

-To address this, we created a tool that uses a data-driven approach to provide authors with insights into the readability of their published work with regard to other text repositories.
+To address this, we created a tool that uses a data-driven approach to provide authors with insights into the readability of the entirety of their published scholarly work with regard to other text repositories.
 The tool first quantifies existing text repositories with varying complexity, and subsequently uses this output as a reference to contextualize the readability of user-selected written work.

 This tool also introduces one additional feature for readability comparison and improvement.
 It allows the entry of two author names to enable a compeitition as to whose text has the lowest average readability score.
 Public competitions can often incentivize good practices, and may be a fun and interactive tool to help improve readability scores over time.